LottieAnning/LIFE4137/README.md

 Download the create_all_nt_fasta.py script from the scripts/ directory above.
 This script will create a file called all_nt.fasta which contains all the nucleotide sequences for all the species, it will give each sequence a header in the format "proteinid_speciesname".
 To execute this script run ```python3 create_all_nt_fasta.py``` in the cds_fna_files/ directory created earlier and the blast_output.tsv file (you may want to move or copy this file).

+## convert_to_codons.py

+Download the convert_to_codons.py script from the scripts/ directory above.
+This script will take the fasta file that was produced earlier (all_nt.fasta) and externally ran through translatorx, now called translatorx.fasta, and seperated the nucleotides in groups of threes (aka codons).
+The file produced from this script is the codon.nuc file, later used in PAML.

 ## create_all_aa_fasta.py

 Download the create_all_aa_fasta.py script from the scripts/ directory above.
 This script will create a file called all_aa.fasta which contains all the amino acid sequences for all the species, it will give each sequence a header in the format "proteinid_speciesname".
 To execute this script run ```python3 create_all_aa_fasta.py``` in the faa_files/ directory created earlier and the blast_output.tsv file (you may want to move or copy this file).